au-research/raido/doc/technical-debt.md

 # api-svc

+## JWT authorisation validation causes too much DB load

+At the moment, every endpoint reads from the app_user table for every single authroizable endpoint call, every time.
+This is done in order to validate that the user/token represented by the token:
+* had not been disabled
+* has not been "blacklisted" via token cutoff

+Note that this read is *not* about reading user role or other future authz info
+- we trust the signing of the bearer token to ensure validity of that info (though it could be out of date).

+This will cause too many redundant queries to be issued on the prod DB under load (most of the time, the user hasn't changed and the queries are completely unnecessary).

+In the medium-term, we will alleviate this load by caching the relevant app_user data (using the Caffeine libarary) with an agressive cache of a few seconds.
+This cache is not about latency/uptime/reliabilty - it's purely to relieve the DB (and local connection pool) of the processing/connection overhead of all those user queries.

+Long-term, this could further be improved with a dedicated caching service such as redis/elasticache.
+Though at that point it likely makes more sense to factor out the app_user stuff to a separate IDService that can control its own fate with regard to caching/DB technology used.

 ## IDL projects generate java of the from `Void entpointName()`

 When we have a POST endpoint that doesn't return anything, we end with a method